top of page

 AT KOINER FARM

 The Community Composting Program at Koiner Farm was established in 2020.
 This program provides on-farm composting capabilities for up to 50 neighboring households.
-This program is led by CKC's Compost Manager, Peter Lewis, and maintained by a team of interns who work with Peter to learn the ins-and-outs of operating a 3-bin hot compost system on an urban farm.
+This program is led by CKC's Farm Managers with support from interns an volunteers who work together to learn the ins-and-outs of operating a 3-bin hot compost system on an urban farm.

-If you would like to participate in the Community Composting Program at Koiner Farm by donating your food scraps, please submit this Community Composter Interest Form and we will be in touch with you shortly.
-If you have any questions please send an email to Peter at peter@ckcfarming.org.
+If you have any questions or would like to participate in the Community Composting Program at Koiner Farm by donating your food scraps, please submit this Community Composter Interest Form and send email to hannah@ckcfarming.org.

 Last year, the Community Composting Program at Koiner Farm diverted approximately 12,800 pounds of kitchen scraps from the waste stream and produced 18.5 cubic yards of quality compost that was used directly on the fields at Koiner Farm.

-In 2019, and again in 2022, the Maryland Sierra Club, provided financial support to construct, repair and advance Composter at Koiner Farm.
-See before and after pics below...
+In 2019, and again in 2022, the Maryland Sierra Club, provided financial support to construct, repair and advance the Composter at Koiner Farm.

 a12fc1a4-8c8b-42b8-9464-f426ea68996a (1).JPG